If you’ve heard of Dave Ramsey, you might have come across Churchill Mortgage, which happens to be his mortgage lender of choice.

 To that end, they do things a little differently than the rest of the industry.
 Let’s learn more about what makes them unique.

 The History of Churchill Mortgage

-- Company founded in 1992 by Mike Hardwick
+- Direct-to-consumer mortgage lender founded in 1992 by Mike Hardwick

 - Headquarters are located in Brentwood, Tennessee